 So how does it rate as a business tool?
 Nokia’s Lumia 920 has three things going for it which elevates it above other smartphones.

 First, it has a whopping great screen.
-The 4.5 inch display is big enough to show plenty of text in one sitting – journalists read a lot more than most people.
+The 4.5 inch display is big enough to show plenty of text in one sitting.
+Journalists read a lot more than most people so that’s important.
 The display is high-resolution, so text is easier to read than on other phone screens I’ve seen.

 While a phone’s virtual keyboard is not the ideal tool for cranking out words, it’ll do for short snappy stories, simple editing and the like.
 It’s also great for viewing emails and web pages.
 It even manages a reasonable job with PDFs – although some are buggers to read on anything smaller than a desktop screen.

 Office on Lumia 920

 Second, the phone’s cut down version of Office means you can open, view and edit Office documents.
 Admittedly it’s something of challenge writing more than a few words using the onscreen keyboard, but making on the fly changes to Word document, crunching a few numbers in Excel or editing a PowerPoint in the minutes before speaking is a breeze.
 Microsoft has included all the necessary hooks for this to work with Windows servers on a business network.